kristianmandrup/ember-beercan/README.md

 ## Note

-Work in progress... please help improved it!
+Work in progress... please help improve it!

 ## Installation